Sunday 18th April 2021

 Thursday 17th December 2020

-During my visit I counted 19 Linnets at both ends of the reserve and so perhaps it’s one winter flock and they spend their days commuting between Mary Mont’s house and the Sailing Club.
+During my visit I counted 19 Linnets at both ends of the reserve and so perhaps it’s one winter flock and they spend their days commuting between MM’s house and the Sailing Club.
 They showed very nicely and so I checked them all for Twite, just in case…

 Ian had seen a Jack Snipe on Tuesday and armed with directions I tried the same wet ditch, unfortunately no luck today.
 I then did a loop I’ve done many times over the last six weeks and just as I was finishing I flushed a silent and starling sized snipe, he waited until I was six foot away before flying and would have given me amazing views if I’d been checking carefully ahead of me.
 The Jack Snipe flew back in the direction of the first ditch I’d tried and so it may well have been Ian’s bird.
 Another patch tick for me.